bjodah/fastinverse/README.rst

 fastinverse_ is a small python extension for generating code which computes the inverse of a function (which presumably lacks an explicit inverse).

-It generates fast C (C99) code for use tranparently from Python or for use in external projects.
+It generates fast C (C99) code for use either tranparently from Python, or for use in external projects.

 For calculation of large number of inverse values parallelization through OpenMP is used.

 Feel free to enhance modify and make pull request at `github`__ to